 \subsubsection{AI for Science}

-In scientific research, RAG models provide powerful support by enabling researchers to access and integrate up-to-date information from extensive scientific databases, which enhances productivity and accelerates discovery.
-For instance, in materials science, large language models like GPT-4, combined with retrieval capabilities, can autonomously assist in complex tasks such as material design and data analysis, reshaping the research paradigm in this interdisciplinary field~\cite{yu2024large}.
-In chemistry, RAG models improve the handling of discipline-specific queries, supporting researchers in synthesis planning, reaction prediction, and understanding molecular interactions, which require precise scientific information beyond pre-trained knowledge\cite{wellawatte2024chemlit}.
-In physics, RAG models enhance question-answering and content comprehension by retrieving relevant scientific context, allowing researchers and students to engage more deeply with complex physical concepts, thereby supporting more advanced scientific inquiry and problem-solving~\cite{anand2023sciphyrag}.
-In the life sciences domain, BioRAG~\cite{wang2024biorag} functions as a specialized question-answering system, designed to support researchers in biology and related fields by providing efficient access to relevant scientific information.
-These examples underscore the versatility of RAG models in scientific fields, where they improve the retrieval and synthesis of domain-specific information.
+In scientific research, RAG models support researchers by enabling access to and integration of up-to-date information from extensive scientific databases, enhancing productivity and accelerating discovery.
+For instance, in materials science, large language models like GPT-4 combined with retrieval capabilities can autonomously assist in complex tasks such as material design and data analysis, reshaping the research paradigm in this interdisciplinary field~\cite{yu2024large}.
+In chemistry, RAG models improve discipline-specific query handling, supporting synthesis planning, reaction prediction, and understanding molecular interactions that require precise information beyond pre-trained knowledge~\cite{wellawatte2024chemlit}.
+In physics, RAG models enhance question answering and comprehension by retrieving relevant context, allowing researchers and students to engage more deeply with complex physical concepts and supporting advanced inquiry and problem-solving~\cite{anand2023sciphyrag}.
+In the life sciences, BioRAG~\cite{wang2024biorag} serves as a specialized question-answering system, providing efficient access to relevant biological information.
+These examples underscore the versatility of RAG models across scientific domains, improving the retrieval and synthesis of domain-specific knowledge.